emanuelefavero/ecommerce-sanity-stripe/README.md

   // and create a new token with read and write permissions (name it)
   token: process.env.NEXT_PUBLIC_SANITY_TOKEN,

-  // This will ignore the browser warning about using the token in the client side (but since we are using .env and nextjs ssr we are safe)
+  // This will ignore the browser warning about using the token in the client side (but since we are using .env.local and nextjs ssr we are safe)
   // sanity docs on this: https://www.sanity.io/help/js-client-browser-token
   ignoreBrowserTokenWarning: true,
 })